jaredcoderman/jhead-blog/content/posts/tcp-udp.md

 tags: ["network", "handshake", "security"]
 ---

 As we know, the internet is like a giant web that connects different machines to one another.
-They could be mainly computers, servers, or other similar devices that have internet access.
-The question is though, how *exactly* does the information get from one computer to another, and more importantly how can we trust that that information's transit is secure and cannot be interrupted?
+These are mainly computers, servers, or other devices with internet access.
+But the question is: how *exactly* does information get from one computer to another?
+And more importantly, how can we trust that its transit is secure and won’t be interrupted?

-Some information needs to be absolutely secure, while other information just needs to be broadcasted and it is not necessary that it reaches a specific person.
-Think for the first case, something like email.
-Email *must* be secure, because it is used for things like evidence in court, handling important proprietary documents for businesses, etc. Whereas, for the second case, take something like Livestreaming.
-Livestreaming is simply a *broadcast*, there is no need for someone on the other end to get the information, or for them to get it in a neatly packaged way.
-There are many other kinds of cases however we will focus on these two.
-Secure connection, and broadcasting and their associated protocols which are TCP and UDP.
+Some information needs to be absolutely secure, while other information just needs to be broadcast — it’s not necessary that it reaches a specific person.
+For example, take email.
+Email *must* be secure because it’s used for things like court evidence, proprietary business documents, and other sensitive communication.

+Now contrast that with livestreaming.
+Livestreaming is just a *broadcast* — there’s no need for anyone in particular to receive the data, or for it to arrive neatly and completely.

+There are many other cases, but we’ll focus on these two: secure communication and general broadcasting — and the two protocols most commonly associated with them: **TCP** and **UDP**.

 ---

 ## TCP

-TCP stands for **Transmission Control Protocol** and it is the protocol for secure, reliable transfers of data.
-This reliability comes in the form of *getting* the data to the specific target, but also making sure it comes in the right order, and if any part of it goes missing, it waits for a resend until it gets that portion before it can continue.
-So let's dive deeper specifically into how this protocol works and the different parts of it.
+TCP stands for **Transmission Control Protocol**, and it's used for secure, reliable data transfers.
+This reliability means making sure the data gets to the specific destination, in the correct order, and waiting to resend any missing parts if something goes wrong along the way.

+Let’s break down how this actually works.

+### The Three-Way Handshake

-To ensure its reliability, TCP uses something known as the **three-way handshake** between the **client** and the **server**.
-Here's how it works:
+To ensure both sides are ready, TCP uses a process called the **three-way handshake** between the client and the server:

-**1. SYN** - your computer (client) says, "Hey, are you there?"
+**1. SYN** – your computer (the client) says, “Hey, are you there?”

-**2. SYN-ACK** - the other computer (server) says, "Yes, are you ready?"
+**2. SYN-ACK** – the other computer (the server) replies, “Yes, are you ready?”

-**3. ACK** - your computer responds, "Yes, let's do this!"
+**3. ACK** – your computer responds, “Yes, let’s do this!”

-This process ensures that both parties are ready, for a connection to be made for at least a certain amount of time, to handle the transfer of whatever the payload is.
-Now when that data is transferred, TCP does a few things.
-First it breaks the data into small chunks (*segments*) and numbers them.
-Sends each segment, waiting for an **ACK** as confirmation that it arrived safely before sending the next one.
-Then along the way **resends** any data that happens to get lost, before moving on to the next segment.
+Once that connection is established, TCP breaks the data into smaller chunks called *segments* and numbers them.
+Each segment is sent one by one, and the sender waits for an **ACK** (acknowledgment) that it arrived before sending the next.
+If a segment gets lost, it’s resent before continuing.

-So it's like:
+It’s like:
 “Page 1, got it?
 Yes.
 Page 2?
 Yes.
 Page 3?
-Didn’t get it—resend!”
+Didn’t get it — resend!”

-TCP is useful for things like loading a webpage, sending emails, and downloading files.
-Essentially when accuracy is more important than speed, use TCP.
-Now what if speed is more important than accuracy?
+TCP is ideal when **accuracy matters more than speed**, like:
+- Loading a webpage
+- Sending emails
+- Downloading files

+But what if speed matters more?

 ---

 ## UDP

-For things like online gaming, live-streaming, zoom calls, things like that, we want to make sure we have the lowest latency possible to make it a seamless experience for the users engaging with the application.
-Traditionally using TCP will cause too much lag, because we need to make sure each segment gets there successfully and that just causes a lot of requests to the server and each request has a certain amount of latency so it's just not feasible to use TCP in that case.
-This is why UDP was created, UDP stands for **User Datagram Protocol** not that that helps you understand what it does at all, I still don't know what "datagram" means.
-However, that's not super important so let's dive into how UDP works differently than TCP, so that it can serve up data between clients and servers with high-speeds.
+For things like online gaming, livestreaming, and Zoom calls, we want the **lowest possible latency** to make the experience smooth and real-time.
+Using TCP in these situations causes too much lag, because it introduces extra steps and waiting — every segment must arrive and be acknowledged before continuing, and that’s just not efficient for fast-paced communication.

+This is where UDP comes in.
+UDP stands for **User Datagram Protocol** — not that the word “datagram” helps explain much.
+I still don’t really know what it means.
+But what matters is that UDP works very differently from TCP.

 ### Fire and Forget

-The way of thinking about UDP is that you just fire something off and forget about it.
-We don't really care if the information reached anyone, we just focus on sending out information so there are no connections, acknowledgements, or resending like in TCP.
-However, this does mean, that we can get things like weird lag going on in our video calls, or video games, so it is not without any downsides.
-However, it is a necessary tradeoff for our goal.
+With UDP, you just send the data and don’t wait around.
+There’s:
+- No connection setup
+- No acknowledgments
+- No resending of dropped packets

+You fire the data off and forget about it.
+The priority is speed — even if that means dropping some information along the way.

+Of course, this comes with tradeoffs.
+You might get weird lag or missing frames in a video call or game, but that’s acceptable for the sake of responsiveness.
+That’s the cost of speed, and it’s often worth it.

 ---

-## Their use in Cybersecurity
+## Their Use in Cybersecurity

-So now that we know what they are, what are some basic ways that these protocols are used/exploited in hacking.
+Now that we know what these protocols are, how are they actually used — or exploited — in hacking?

 ### Ports

-Every TCP or UDP connection uses a **port number** — think of it like a mailing address, it tells the operating system where the packet should go to.
-Hackers will send off a ton of requests to every open port to check if they are running, and then if they are they will go further to see if they are vulnerable.
-Usually once one of these ports is hit they send back a little message when you connect called a **banner**.
+Every TCP or UDP connection uses a **port number**.
+Think of it like a mailing address — it tells the operating system which service the incoming packet is meant for.

+Hackers will often scan all ports on a machine to see which ones are open.
+If they find one, they’ll try to figure out what service is running behind it, and whether that service has any known vulnerabilities.

+When you connect to an open port, it might return a small message called a **banner**, which can give away the service and version number.

 Example: